VeryBigThings/funicular/README.md

                           [:api-v1.content/make-words 3]}}))
 ```

-As can be seen in the code above, you can run multiple queries but only command in the same request.
+As can be seen in the code above, you can run multiple queries but only one command in the same request.

 ## Document structure